 With respect to each qualifying medical treatment, you must prepare (or obtain) and maintain documentation supporting your claim that such treatment meets the criteria to be considered days of presence in the relevant possession.
-You must keep the following documentation.
+You must be able to produce this documentation within 30 days if requested by the IRS or tax administrator for the relevant possession.